'Passenger traffic to resume to pre-Covid levels’ - RTHK

 The department implemented its Advance Passenger Information System in September, requiring airlines to submit the personal data of travellers to the department to conduct risk assessment.

-Kwok said the department would then inform the airline about whether the passengers were allowed to enter the city.
+Kwok said the department would then inform the airline if the passengers were allowed to enter the city.

 Hong Kong residents are not included in the system.